 RE/MAX is far ahead of the nearest competitor when it comes to real estate franchises, and it’s recognized as one of the most successful franchises across all industries.
 In their business model, each individual agent runs their own business, but multiple agents come together to share the overhead of an office location and administrative support.

 And there are now more than 124,000 RE/MAX agents worldwide who conducted more than 1,004,000 real estate transactions.
 In other words, nobody sells more real estate than RE/MAX.
 Agents also benefit from what has become the most recognizable brand in real estate just about everywhere on the planet.

-This company currently ranks #15 (a drop from last year’s position of #5) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1973 and franchising since 1975, the number of locations has climbed steadily in recent years from 6,227 in 2012 to the current total of 7,985, none of which are company-owned and 4,208 of which are located outside the U.S.
+Founded by Dave and Gail Liniger in Denver, Colorado in 1973 and franchising since 1975, the number of locations has climbed steadily in recent years from 6,227 in 2012 to the current total of 8,629 (up by 644 from the previous year’s total), none of which are company-owned and 4,905 of which are located outside the US.

 2. HomeVestors of America

 HomeVestors of America is on the lookout for people who need to sell their house quickly and know they’re probably not going to get a high price for it.
 These homes tend to be in fairly bad shape, hence the company’s “We Buy Ugly Homes” marketing slogan.
 Their customers don’t need to go through a long listing process, they just need to get rid of the house through a quick cash offer.

 What HomeVestors is doing is essentially “flipping” these houses by fixing them up and selling at a substantial profit.
 Given the chain’s recent growth, the business model seems to be working well.
 HomeVestors has purchased more than 100,000 homes since it first opened.

 Founded in 1996 and franchising since that same year, the number of locations has expanded